If you are interested in growing mango trees, then you’ve come to the right place.

 Using the mini mulch basin that we’ve created, we can now deeply water the tree.

-With that being said, here are some additional tips in regards to watering our tree for the first time:
+That said, here are some additional tips in regards to watering our tree for the first time:

-- It’s better to plant a smaller gallon mango tree because they require less water to get established.
+- It’s better to plant a smaller mango tree because they require less water to get established.

 - The best time to plant a mango tree (or any tree for that matter) is before a thunderstorm because all the surrounding soil will definitely get wet.